GLYCAM-Web/website/WebTools/Adding_Tools.md

 * Use of hard-coded paths that are specific to your system.
 * Reliance on specific versions of other software.
-* Use of environment variables.
+* Use of environment variables that are not explicitly referenced in your code.

 ## Validation